Coventry Digital

 The story of how over 8,000 images, taken in Coventry between 1940 and 1965 by press photographer Arthur Cooper, have been added to Coventry Digital is detailed within a BBC news article.

-In a follow-up piece by the BBC, Ian Hollands recounts how he saved the glass plates that had been thrown out.
+In a follow-up piece, Ian Hollands recounts how he saved the glass plates that had been thrown out.

 Acknowledgements